-I don't know about you, but I have really fond memories from childhood of watching, fascinated, as the ornaments on our Christmas tree sparkled in the fairy light glow.
+Do you have fond memories from childhood of watching, fascinated, as the ornaments on our Christmas tree sparkled in the fairy light glow?

 My dad's mother was German, and we were lucky enough to have some of her traditional glass decorations - and, believe it or not, some real tree candles! - as part of our childhood traditions.